19dst89/kaysual-eve/README.md

 Description:

 The user will be able to see most information about their eve online characters using eve's api.
+Everything from their trained skills to their account status.

+# Plans for the Future
+- More Specific Information about each character.
+- Skill queue with countdown
+- Read account wide apis

 # Creator